Open world: 20th century

 According to Game Informers Kyle Hilliard, Hydlide (1984) and The Legend of Zelda (1986) were among the first open-world games, along with Ultima.
 IGN traces the roots of open-world game design to The Legend of Zelda, which it argues is "the first really good game based on exploration", while noting that it was anticipated by Hydlide, which it argues is "the first RPG that rewarded exploration".
 According to GameSpot, never "had a game so open-ended, nonlinear, and liberating been released for the mainstream market" before The Legend of Zelda.
 According to The Escapist, The Legend of Zelda was an early example of open-world, nonlinear gameplay, with an expansive and cohesive world, inspiring many games to adopt a similar open-world design.

 Mercenary (1985) has been cited as the first open world 3D action-adventure game.
 There were also other open-world games in the 1980s, such as Back to Skool (1985), Turbo Esprit (1986) and Alternate Reality: The City (1985).
 Wasteland, released in 1988, is also considered an open-world game.
-The early 1990s saw open-world games such as The Terminator (1990), The Adventures of Robin Hood (1991), and Hunter (1991), which IGN describes as the first sandbox game to feature full 3D, third-person graphics, and Ars Technica argues "has one of the strongest claims to the title of GTA forebear".
+The early 1990s saw open-world games such as Colorado, The Terminator (1990), The Adventures of Robin Hood (1991), and Hunter (1991), which IGN describes as the first sandbox game to feature full 3D, third-person graphics, and Ars Technica argues "has one of the strongest claims to the title of GTA forebear".
 Sierra On-Line's 1992 adventure game King's Quest VI has an open world; almost half of the quests are optional, many have multiple solutions, and players can solve most in any order.
 Atari Jaguar launch title, Cybermorph (1993), was notable for its open 3D polygonal-world and non-linear gameplay.
 Quarantine (1994) is an example of an open-world driving game from this period, while Iron Soldier (1994) is an open-world mech game.
 The director of 1997's Blade Runner argues that that game was the first open world three-dimensional action adventure game.

 I think The Elder Scrolls II: Daggerfall is one of those games that people can 'project' themselves on.
 It does so many things and allows [for] so many play styles that people can easily imagine what type of person they'd like to be in game.